pratikrkcha/GeekHaven-FOSS-2025-Task/README.md

 ## 🎯 **Submission Guidelines**

-- **Do NOT share** or expose your SSH keys or other sensitive data publicly.
 - Your private repository should have **proper collaborator permissions** for the IDs mentioned above.
 - Make sure your Bash script runs seamlessly on any standard Linux/Unix environment.
 - Pay attention to detail and ensure everything is automated as per the requirements.